 #veteran #militaryveteran #travel #medellin #igtravel #expat #expatlife #blogger #travelblogger #vlog #vlogger

 After the pulp is removed and sent off to be used as fertilizer, two seeds are left.
 They have grown together so that they look rather like a rounded football split down the middle.

 The beans go into large tanks to soak for a full day then they are washed to get rid of debris such as twigs.
 Poor quality beans are also removed painstakingly by hand.

 They are then dried and spread out on terraces where they are frequently turned for days as they dry out.
 The beans can’t be overly dried, but the farmers don’t want them to contain too much moisture, either.

-What makes Colombian coffee so unique is the exacting and thorough inspection process that maintains the high quality control standards that make the coffee so popular.
+What makes Columbian coffee so unique is the exacting and thorough inspection process that maintains the high quality control standards that make the coffee so popular.

 Inspectors visit each farm to inspect sanitary conditions, the health of the trees and to see whether the beans have been washed properly.
 They inspect the beans for size, color, texture and overall quality.

 The inspector removes the husk and parchment of a Columbian coffee bean chosen at random then cuts into it with a knife to see if it’s been dried correctly.
 If it is too dry, it will split quickly.